Locomotivers/KZ-MapChooser/README.md

 ## Maintenance

+***I do update the maplist.sql file when new maps are released, but I cannot guarantee it'll be updated very quickly!
+You can re-import newer maplist.sql files to update the map-pool on the database.
+In the case I haven't updated maplist.sql, you can update it yourself - see below.***

-A drawback of this plugin is that you will have to manually update/insert entries any time a new map is released.
+A drawback of this plugin is that you may have to manually update/insert entries any time a new map is released.
 That is, with every global release, you will need to insert entries for the newly released maps with their tier and LJ room info.
 I might develop a way to have the LJ room info be automatically collected, however I have no ETA on that.

 You can insert maps into the kz_maps table with:
 ```